Cherry County, Nebraska: History

-Cherry County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 5,455.
-Its county seat is Valentine.
-The county was named for Lt.
-Samuel A. Cherry, an Army officer who was stationed at Fort Niobrara and was killed in South Dakota in 1881.
-Cherry County is in the Nebraska Sandhills.
-It is the state's largest county, at nearly 6,000 mi2, larger than three states, Rhode Island, Delaware and Connecticut.
-In the Nebraska license plate system, Cherry County is represented by the prefix 66 (it had the 66th-most vehicles registered in the state when the system was established in 1922).

 Geography

 Cherry County lies on the north side of Nebraska.
 Its north boundary line abuts the south boundary line of South Dakota.

-According to the US Census Bureau, the county has an area of 6009 sqmi, of which 5960 sqmi is land and 49 sqmi (0.8%) is water.
+According to the United States Census Bureau, the county has a total area of 6009.595 sqmi, of which 5960.099 sqmi is land and 49.496 sqmi (0.82%) is water.
+It is the largest county in Nebraska by total area.

 It is by far Nebraska's largest county in land area and larger than the state of Connecticut, or the states of Delaware and Rhode Island combined.
 The county is in Nebraska's Sandhills region; the dunes that give the region its name are a result of the most recent glacial period, the Pinedale glaciation.
 During the Holocene glacial retreat, the dunes, which had been deposited by the vast continental glaciers, were exposed, and grasses eventually took over.